0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 A node service earns rewards when a user commits a transaction on the blockchain and pays a gas cost in [BYOC](../pbc-fundamentals/byoc/introduction-to-byoc.md).
 The gas spent covers the fee of the service performed by the nodes, this designs ensures that node operators gets paid in BYOC tokens and not MPC tokens.

-In addition to the fees paid for service nodes receive rewards in the form of MPC tokens.
+In addition to the fees paid for services, nodes receive rewards in the form of MPC tokens from staking.
 Rewards are distributed according to node performance measured by block production as well as tokens staked and their vesting schedule.
 [See how rewards are calculated and distributed](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main/mainnet?ref_type=heads#computing-rewards)